Skip to content

 Ideal Operation and Operating Environment Are Key to Optimal Mechanical Seal Performance

 Defining how a mechanical seal will be used and its environment is critical for optimal operation and life.
-Often, seal environmental controls are over looked, resulting in shorter seal life.
+Often, seal environmental controls are overlooked, resulting in shorter seal life.
 Even with the ideal design and precision installation, problems may arise.
 Any hostile operating conditions or changes in the process parameters can override the capabilities of the design and materials, thereby reducing reliability.
-To obtain optimal seal life, the seal should be operated and maintained as designed.
+The seal should be operated and maintained as designed to obtain optimal seal life.

 Mechanical Seal Failures in Wastewater Treatment Facilities